RezaMahmood/privatefunction/README.md

 ### network.sh

 This file contains all the base network configurations including NSG and subnet configurations.
-Network resources are separated for RBAC.
+Network resources are separated to cater for RBAC scenarios

-App Service does not support Azure Private DNS Zones yet, so we will need to install a DNS server and configure that to use the Private Link address.
+App Service does support Azure Private DNS Zones and requires an update to the configuration to set WEBSITE_DNS_SERVER=168.63.129.16, however, this wasn't working reliably at the time of creating these scripts so we will install a DNS server and configure that to forward to Azure DNS to resolve private endpoints.

 ### shared.sh